nilostolte/Sudoku/README.md

 ### Branchless Transformation from Bit Representation

-For this one "assembles" the bit configuration of the digit from its bit representation (`code`) as follows:
+To obtain the digit from its code,  one "assembles" the bit configuration of the digit from its bit representation (`code`) as follows:

 ```java
     digit = ( code >> 8 ) |